-Traces of chemical fluids on the PCBA can significantly corrode the metal parts, so as a manufacturer, you should clean the board thoroughly to ensure no damages.
+Traces of chemical fluids on the PCBA can significantly corrode the metal parts, so as a manufacturer, you should clean the board thoroughly to ensure no damage.

 The only way to eliminate shorting on circuit boards is by separating leads and solders before solidification.
 Use the required design rules and modify stencils to prevent solder bridging.